5 SEO Mistakes That Might Be Holding Your Private Practice’s Site Back

 Phone with AI search, AI searching SEO Squarespace optimization

-1. You Are Only Focusing on Google, Not AI Search
+1. You Are Only Focusing on Searches, Not Humans

 2. Your Website Looks Great, But Is Not Structured for Search